Eight-Winged-Angel/doc-expert/README.md

 ## Troubleshooting

 ### "Doc-expert is asking too many questions"
-**Issue:** More than 5 questions asked
-**Fix:** This shouldn't happen.
-If it does, remind doc-expert: "Keep it to 5 questions max"

-### "I don't understand the technical terms"
-**Issue:** Document too complex
-**Fix:** Use QA-Senior Mode with coaching notes enabled, or ask: "Explain this in simpler terms"
+**Issue:** More questions than expected per section **Fix:** Provide a richer template with embedded section guidelines, and more complete source documents.
+Or say "use defaults" to skip remaining questions.

 ### "The document is missing critical sections"
 **Issue:** Important content omitted
-**Fix:** Tell doc-expert: "Add section on [X]" and it will regenerate
+**Fix:** Tell doc-expert: "Add section on [X]" and it will regenerate.
+Or check that your template includes the section — the skill only generates sections present in the template.

+### "I don't have a template"
+**Fix:** Tell doc-expert what document type you need.
+It will offer to use a generic structure for that type and proceed with a question-driven approach.

 ### "I need to customize the output format"
-**Issue:** Confluence format not suitable
 **Fix:** Request: "Export as Word document" (uses docx skill) or "Export as PDF" (uses pdf skill)

 ---

 ## Version History

-**Current Version:** v1.0
+**Current Version:** v2.0

+**v2.0 (2026-02-19):**
+- Complete redesign from knowledge-driven to input-driven generation
+- Template-aware: extracts structure and per-section guidelines from provided template
+- Source document cross-referencing for content population
+- Enterprise guideline integration as constraints layer
+- Controlled section-by-section interview (1–3 questions per turn)
+- Coverage assessment (strong / partial / none) drives question density
+- Row-level mode for large table sections
+- Aggressive-default mode for impatient users
+- Domain-specific quality checks applied contextually
+- Confluence-ready Markdown output

 **v1.0 (2026-02-13):**
-- Initial release
+- Initial release with knowledge-driven defaults
 - Normal mode + QA-Senior mode
-- Minimal questioning strategy (max 5 questions)
+- Minimal questioning strategy (max 5 questions total)
-- Safe defaults for all metadata
-- QA quality checks and reasoning patterns
-- Coaching features for learning

 ---

-## Contributing

-To improve doc-expert:

-1. **Add new document types** - Edit SKILL.md document type recognition table
-2. **Add new specialized modes** - Follow QA-Senior Mode pattern
-3. **Improve defaults** - Update safe defaults based on enterprise standards
-4. **Add coaching features** - Enhance teaching/learning aspects

----

 ## Support & Examples

-**Full Session Example:**
-- See `doc-expert-session-transcript-lumi-test-plan.md` for complete workflow

-**Test Document Generated:**
-- See `Lumi_Virtual_Connect_Test_Plan_v1.0.md` for output example

 **Skill Definition:**
-- See `.claude/skills/doc-expert/SKILL.md` for complete skill specification
+- See `skills/doc-expert/SKILL.md` for complete skill specification

 ---

 ## Quick Reference Card

 ```
-┌─────────────────────────────────────────────────────────┐
+┌─────────────────────────────────────────────────────────────┐
-│ DOC-EXPERT SKILL QUICK REFERENCE                        │
+│ DOC-EXPERT SKILL QUICK REFERENCE (v2.0)                     │
-├─────────────────────────────────────────────────────────┤
+├─────────────────────────────────────────────────────────────┤
+│ REQUIRED INPUTS:                                            │
+│   - Document template (with section guidelines)             │
-│ BASIC USAGE:                                            │
+│   - Source document(s) (PRD, BRD, specs)                   │
-│   /doc-expert                                           │
+│   - Enterprise guidelines (optional)                        │
-│   "Write a [document type] for [feature/system]"       │
 │                                                             │
+│ WORKFLOW:                                                   │
+│   Phase 1: Parse inputs                                     │
-│ QA-SENIOR MODE:                                         │
+│   Phase 2: Extract template structure                       │
-│   "Act as senior QA and write a test plan for X"       │
+│   Phase 3: Present plan → confirm (max 3 questions)        │
+│   Phase 4: Build section by section (1–3 q/turn)           │
+│   Phase 5: Assemble → quality check → deliver              │
 │                                                             │
-│ MAX QUESTIONS: 5                                        │
-│                                                         │
 │ SAFE DEFAULTS:                                              │
 │   - Status: DRAFT                                           │
 │   - Version: 1.0                                            │
 │   - Risk: Medium                                            │
+│   - Gaps marked: [TBC — Default Applied]                   │
 │                                                             │
 │ OUTPUTS:                                                    │
-│   - Structured enterprise document                      │
+│   - Confluence-ready Markdown                               │
-│   - Confluence-ready markdown                           │
+│   - Word export (via docx skill)                            │
-│   - Coaching notes (QA mode)                            │
+│   - PDF export (via pdf skill)                              │
 │                                                             │
 │ DON'T USE WHEN:                                             │
 │   - You have a previous version → use /doc-revision        │
 │   - Just need minor edits → edit directly                   │
-└─────────────────────────────────────────────────────────┘
+└─────────────────────────────────────────────────────────────┘
 ```

 ---

-**Ready to generate enterprise documents with minimal effort?
-Try `/doc-expert` now!** 🚀
+**Ready to generate enterprise documents from your inputs?
+Try `/doc-expert` now.**